danmowehhuk/Eventuino/README.md

 myButton.onPressed = 0;
 ```

-The event sources provided with Eventuino have the following callbacks:
+Eventuino provides several common event sources out of the box.
+Below are the
+provided event sources and their callback functions:

 | Event Source | Callback | Event Trigger |
 | ------------ | -------- | ------- |